ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ### Learning more about Ktor

-You can find more hands-on tutorials on Ktor and its features on this site.
+You can find more tutorials on Ktor and its features on this site.
 For in-depth information about the framework, including further demo projects, check out [ktor.io](https://ktor.io/).

 ### Community, help and troubleshooting